Tag Archives: disability benefits

 Check Your Earnings To Protect Your Future

 SOCIAL SECURITY DISABILITY BENEFITS AND RETIREMENT The monthly amount of your Social Security Disability benefits and your future retirement benefits is based upon your earnings.
 You are responsible to check your earnings statement every year.
-You must do this to make sure your earnings are properly reported to the SSA and IRS.
-When you… Read More »
+Therefore, you must check your earnings to make sure they are properly reported to the SSA and IRS.
+When… Read More »

 DISABILITY BENEFITS: SSI OR SSD?